 Pembrokeshire in Black & White

-During my time in the Royal Air Force of the 1960s, 35 mm cameras were regarded as a dangerous innovation and colour photography a dark and unnecessary art.
+During my time as a Royal Air Force photographer in the 1960s, 35mm cameras were regarded as a dangerous innovation and colour photography a dark and unnecessary art.
 So that I developed a lasting affection for monochrome, and for its ability to create stark ambient images or render fine detail without chromatic distraction.
 Time passes.
 For this photographer digital imaging has brought black and white photography back into the frame (sic) without the need for a darkroom and without the doubtful benefits of toxic chemicals and dermatitis.
 Where colour alternatives are available this is indicated in the captions.
 Some stand alone.